 13. Galatea

-Galatea is a short story based on a woman who is created as a statue and turned into a real woman, the womb of the gods.
+Galatea is a short story based on a woman created as a statue and turned into a real woman in the womb of the gods.
 So this is a short story that follows Galatea, who’s a Greek mythological character.
 Also, it’s not her becoming a human, but she’s been alive for many years.
 She’s given birth to a child.
-Moreover, it’s about her relationship with her husband and her captors and the life that she lives.
+Moreover, it’s about her relationship with her husband and captors and her life.

 Pygmalion carves a beautiful woman statue, Galatea.
 Then he cries because she’s a statue and he can’t love her.
 It’s very strange and problematic.
 So, the Roman goddess Venus turns Galatea into a real woman.
 So they live happily ever after, and they theoretically fall in love.
 At the end of the story, Galatea does that to free herself of oppression and suppression.